-You pay a \$0 copay for Medicarecovered glaucoma screening, once per year.
+You pay 40% coinsurance for Medicare-covered glaucoma screening, once per year.

-You pay a \$0 copay for Medicarecovered diabetic retinopathy screening, once per year.
+You pay 40% coinsurance for Medicare-covered diabetic retinopathy screening, once per year.

-You pay 30% coinsurance for Medicare-covered eyeglasses or contacts following cataract surgery up to the Medicare allowed amount.
+You pay a \$75 copay for Medicarecovered eyeglasses or contacts following cataract surgery up to the Medicare allowed amount.

-You pay 30% coinsurance for contacts for members with keratoconus.
+You pay a \$75 copay for contacts for members with keratoconus.

-If the refraction, glaucoma screening, or retinopathy is performed during an

-Services that are covered for you What you must pay when you get these services eye exam, then you will still be responsible for the eye exam copay.
+If the refraction, glaucoma screening, or retinopathy is performed during an eye exam, then you will still be responsible for the eye exam copay.

-Vision Hardware
+☑Vision Hardware

-This benefit is administered by EyeMed Vision Care[®].
+This benefit is administered by EyeMed Vision Care®.
 Services are paid at the time of service only when you use retailers that are in the EyeMed Access network such as LensCrafters®, Target Optical®, and most Pearl Vision® locations.
 (For information on how to find an EyeMed retailer, see chapter 3, section 2.2.)